 Every vehicle needs fluids in order to run properly.
 Some of the most important fluids include engine oil, transmission fluid, brake fluid, antifreeze and power steering fluid.
+The most important thing to remember about a fluid inspection is that it can help you identify any problems before they become too costly.
+Problems with fluids and fuels may go unnoticed if their level isn’t monitored closely, so take this opportunity for routine maintenance.
 If you notice your car leaking fluids, here are a few ways to identify what those leaks may be:

 - Radiator Fluid is bright green and very slippery.